 The NE/SW route through Ashchurch was closed on May 4th when D46 was involved in a serious derailment, major diversions were routed over the fortunately still open Cheltenham - Honeybourne route.

-May 6th saw a diesel tradition end on the Midland lines when the suburban Moorgate services were taken over by Rolls Royce engined Craven’s two car dmu’s working in pairs.
-These services had been worked by trip cock fitted Type 2’s since January 1960.
+May 6th saw a diesel tradition end on the Midland lines when the suburban Moorgate services were taken over by Rolls Royce engined Cravens two car diesel multiple units working in pairs.
+These services had been worked by trip cock fitted Type 2s since January 1960.
 The Cravens units did not have a long spell on these duties, several succumbed to fires leading to the early demise of the class, with many being retired during November 1968, twenty five being stored at Cricklewood depot, some still carrying green livery.
 Those that did survive the purge were kept on the low priority Kentish Town - Barking service.
-Several days later on May 9th St Pancras was host to the Royal Train which ran to Nottingham via Manton, hauled by D5223 & 5226.
+Several days later on May 9th St Pancras was host to the Royal Train which ran to Nottingham via Manton, hauled by D5223 & D5226.
 The next day the train headed south being noted passing through Banbury.
-The Type 2’s had so far travelled little on the WR, mostly in the London area and on the Birmingham - Banbury - Reading line.
-However an early morning Carlton Sidings - West Drayton freight saw haulage by a number of Type 2s, often returning to the LMR on the mid afternoon West Drayton - Burton.
+The Type 2s had so far travelled little on the WR, mostly in the London area and on the Birmingham - Banbury - Reading line.
+However an early morning Carlton Sidings - West Drayton freight saw haulage by a number of Type 2s, often returning to the LMR on the mid-afternoon West Drayton - Burton.
 So noted on May 9th was D7592.
 Peaks, using Saltley crews with a WR pilotman, and Tinsley based Class 47s were also frequently used on this freight.

 On May 8th D73 worked a morning round trip Cheltenham - Paddington passenger.
 The next day found D97 returning the Flying Scotsman 40th Anniversary Special from Edinburgh to St Pancras.
 The route was via Carlisle, Leeds and the Midland mainline with the Peak performing well particularly over the last part of the trip, recovering ten minutes during the height of the evening rush hour.
 Other wandering Peaks on the SR included D78 on the evening of May 9th working a van train to Northam Yard whilst D86 was noted on May 20th in charge of a Narborough - Hamworthy special freight, the LMR crew working through to Basingstoke before the big Type 4 was replaced with something more suitable for the LSWR mainline.

-Timetable changes (?) beginning in May brought Inverness based Class 24’s to the Waverley route, possibly on layovers between trips from the Highland capital.
+Timetable changes beginning in May brought Inverness based Class 24s to the Waverley route, made possible by the alterations to Inverness diagrams following closure of Moray coast lines.
 One of the diagrams involved the 07.06 ex-Edinburgh, 13.00 ex-Carlisle, 17.54 ex-Edinburgh and the next days 09.20 ex-Carlisle.
 Most times a single machine sufficed, noted were D5125 (8th), D5122 (9th) & D5115 (10th & 11th).
 However D5128 & D5071 (64B) double headed on May 24th.
 May also saw the final movement of many condemned NBL Type 2’s to the scrappers.
 Ferryhill, Thornton Jcn & Perth were cleared, with McWilliams at Shettleston quickly cutting up the machines.

 70013 was again used on an RCTS organized ‘The Dalesman No 2 Railtour’ on June 16th.
 This tour departed Leeds with D7568 and nine coaches, 70013 taking over at Stansfield Hall for a run over Copy Pit and various lines between there and Carnforth.
 On the return D5113 replaced 70013 at Skipton for the run up the Grassington branch, the short loop there required skilful shunting to complete the run round maneuver.